Dr Helen Hoyle

 -

-I have expertise in research at the intersection of nature and human wellbeing, informing policy and practice to prioritise human wellbeing, biodiversity and sustainability in the context of a changing climate.
-I aim to identify synergies and tensions between these priorities in planning, designing, and managing urban green infrastructure for diverse stakeholders and communities.
-I believe passionately in the need to work closely with policy makers, practitioners, and communities, the people juggling these priorities on the ground in real places.
+My research lies at the intersection of nature and human wellbeing, informing policy and practice to prioritise biodiversity and wellbeing in the context of a changing climate.
+I believe passionately in collaborating closely with those who juggle these priorities on the ground; policymakers, practitioners, and communities.

 - Qualifications